Crime Rate

 San Bernardino County Probation Department Day Reporting and Reentry Services Centers

 The San Bernardino County Probation Department operates three Day Reporting and Reentry Services Centers (DRRSC) that are regionally-based adult facilities.
-The centers are funded with a portion of the monies received from AB 109 and are conveniently located.
-DRRSCs provide access to co-located multi-agency partners: Department of Behavioral Health (DBH), Transitional Assistance Department (TAD), Public Health, and Workforce Development Department.
-Each center has a dedicated Probation Homeless Services Coordinator, a clothing closet, and offers life skills and reentry support classes.
-Classes offered include, but are not limited to, anger management, employment, healthy life choices, parenting, cognitive journaling, food handler’s training, and computer skills training.
+The centers are funded with a portion of the monies received from AB 109.
+DRRSCs provide access to co-located multi-agency County partners including Department of Behavioral Health (DBH), Transitional Assistance Department (TAD), Public Health, and Workforce Development Department.
+Each center has a dedicated Probation Homeless Services Coordinator, Probation Housing Coordinator, and a clothing closet.
+Each center’s various re-entry support classes include life skills, anger management, employment, healthy life choices, parenting, cognitive journaling, food handler’s training, and computer skills training.

-• 4,467 were referred to TAD for assistance with accessing CalFresh or health care enrollment;
+• 2,375 were referred to TAD for assistance with accessing Cal-Fresh or health care enrollment;

 Source: San Bernardino County Probation Department, Research Unit